sungnga/practice/gatsby/portfolio/README.md

 ### 13. Building the Footer section
 - The Footer component renders the SocialLinks component
 - The SocialLinks component iterates over the data array and displays a list of social links

+### 14. Building the Sidebar, toggling the Sidebar
+- Create a piece of isOpen state in the Layout component.
+This state keeps track of whether the SideBar is open or not
+- Write a toggleSidebar function that toggles the boolean value of isOpen state
+- Pass down the toggleSidebar function as props to the both the Navbar and Sidebar components.
+And pass down the isOpen state as props to the Sidebar component
+- Only animate the Sidebar if isOpen state is true